Gazzella/TidyDataProjectCoursera/README.md

 2. Step: little label customization: creation of a vector “label” from df “features”.
-	 use of the gsub() function to eliminate parenthesis and make labels more readable, pleasing and make easier the column extraction
+	 use of the gsub() and text function to eliminate parenthesis, spaces, ecc. and make labels more readable, pleasing and make easier the column extraction

 3. Step: creation of complete training dataset “dfTrain_msd_as” with the selected measurements column: assignation of the labels vector to dfTrain_x df with the colnames() function.
-	 selection of the column with the combination of select() and contains() functions (I selected “mean” and Standard deviation columns, I excluded meanfreq and angles measurements) merged with cbind the following data set: dfsubjectTrain
+	 selection of the column with the combination of select() and contains() functions (I selected “mean” and "std" columns, I excluded meanfreq and angles measurements) merged with cbind the following data set: dfsubjectTrain
 		 dfTrain_y